bkoi/dragonsdaughter-MS2-Game-of-Thrones/README.md

 <!--I would like to thank you to my Mentor for his helpful feedback, and also to the Slack community who had dealt with the same issues that I encountered during the development of this project.
 It was tremendously useful to have access to their previous challenges and their solutions. -->

+### Reflections
+* I have had a tough time to understand JavaScript which had a negative impact on the progress and completion of my assignment, which I am very sorry about.
+I am going to complete some additional tutorials and courses to have a better knowledge of this programming language and aim to resubmit the finished version of this card matching game in due course.